Welcome to my NASM vs ACE article everyone. Are you having trouble choosing between these top two certifications?

 - Here is a link to the ACE site so you can learn more!

 The test contains 120 multiple-choice questions.
-You will have 2 hours to complete the examination and you will get the results immediately after you finish.
-You need to score a minimum of 70% in order to pass.
-The overall passing rate for the NASM exam is 64.3%.
-Check out my full review here.
-Check out their site here for more and current information!
+You will have 2 hours to complete the examination, and you will get the results immediately after you finish.
+You need to score a minimum of 70% to pass.

 - Pricing: The base package for NASM starts at $699 while the base package for ACE will run you $100 cheaper at $599.
 The winner for pricing is ACE.